-In this article, we’re going to learn about SelfCAD’s Scale tool.
-I'm going to explain all of the ins and outs of this feature, as well as present its applications.
-Scale is one of the transformation tools available in SelfCAD, and as its name suggests, it allows you to change the size of selected objects or selected regions of the object within the grid (workspace).
+In this article, we are going to learn about SelfCAD's Scale tool.
+I am going to explain all of the ins and outs of this feature, as well as present its different applications.
+Scale is one of the basic transformation tools available in SelfCAD, and you can find in the main Toolbar, right next to the Rotate tool.
+As its name suggests, it allows you to scale selected objects or selected regions of the object.
+But that's not all!
+With the help of the Advanced Settings, such as Symmetry and Keep Proportion, you can customize the Scale even further to meet your specific goals.
+Follow this article to learn all about them!

 Select an object

-The first step of using any tool is selecting the object on which you want to use it.
-You can do it by either left-clicking on the object in the grid or by selecting it in the Object Management section in the right side panel.
+The first step of using any modeling tool is selecting the object on which you want to use it.
+You can select objects by either left-clicking on them in the workspace or by selecting them in the Object Management section, in the right-side panel.
+The second option has an in-built search engine, which is extremely useful when you are working with multiple objects.

 Activate the tool

-Once the object is selected, you can access the tool itself.
-To activate the Scale tool, you need to choose it from the main toolbar or press the letter ‘S’ on your keyboard.
-This way, you’ll open a Tool Setting panel with all of the available, customizable options for this feature on the left side of your screen.
+Once the object is selected, you can activate the Scale tool by selecting it from the main toolbar, or by pressing the letter ‘S’ on your keyboard.
+This way, you’ll open a Tool Setting Panel with all of the customizable options for this tool on the left side of your screen.
+Activating the Scale tool will also enable the Gizmo that you can use to scale the object in different dimensions.

 Select a region